-\begin{remark} From the above observations, the Rayleigh--Ritz procedure approach tends to give larger interval radii than the others and can fail in verification for $\ell > 14$.
+\begin{remark} In the above observations, the Rayleigh--Ritz procedure approach tends to give larger interval radii than the others.
 A reason for this deterioration is that the enclosure of $M_{k, \mathrm{in}}^{(N)}$ is obtained from $|\mathsf{M}_k^{(N)} - \tilde{\mathsf{M}}_k^{(N)}|$ due to \eqref{eq:enclosure4MkinN}.
-The latter is computed by \eqref{eq:Mkl1N}, which contains rounding errors occurring in the solution~$Y_j$.
-Enclosures for both~$\tilde{S}_k^{(N)}$ and $\tilde{S}_\ell^{(N)}$ affect the accuracy of $\tilde{\mathsf{M}}_{k+\ell+1}^{(N)}$.
-This amplifies the enclosures of the coefficient matrices of the reduced eigenvalue problem and increases the interval redii of the verified eigenpairs, as a by-product.
+The latter is computed by \eqref{eq:Mkl1N}, which suffers rounding errors occurring in the solution~$Y_j$.
+The enclosures of both~$\tilde{S}_i^{(N)}$ and $\tilde{S}_j^{(N)}$ affect the enclosure of $\tilde{\mathsf{M}}_{i+j+1}^{(N)}$.
+This leads to increases of the interval radii of the coefficient matrices of the reduced eigenvalue problem~$[ H_{m, \mathrm{in}}^{<, (N)} ] \boldsymbol{y} = \lambda [H_{m, \mathrm{in}}^{(N)}] \boldsymbol{y}$ and the interval redii of the verified eigenpairs, as a by-product.
 A remedy for improving the accuracy of the solution is to use iterative refinements~\cite{OishiOgitaRump2009}.
 Meanwhile, the Hankel matrix approach suffers rounding errors in the computation of single complex moments.
-Note that the truncation errors of quadrature for both complex moment approach are in the same order. \end{remark}
+Note that the truncation errors of quadrature for both complex moment approaches are in the same order in this experiment. \end{remark}